How do we start training and developing our managers in writing SMART objectives?

 My reply to this was essentially…

-It all depends what type of objectives you want to train them in – I have found that most trainers think you can train the acronym and that is job done.. well it is not.
+I have found that most trainers think you can train the acronym and that is job done.
+It is not.

-Managers need to understand the context and this needs to be a fundamental part of any training or development solution. – for example managers rarely have a problem with the SMART but have problem deriving the context – so I would run different sessions –
+The SMART objective approach is more than just a formula.
+It’s more of a philosophy that takes some getting used to Managers need to understand the context in which they are operating.
+This needs to be a fundamental part of any training or development solution.
+For example, managers rarely have a problem with the SMART but have problem deriving the context.
+In which case I would run different sessions –

-The managers inability to write effective objectives is usually a symptom of another problem.
-Why do many of those involved in learning and development insist on training people on techniques when actually the problem is somewhere else – lack of goals, understanding of the process, wrong person without the skills, attitude?
+A manager’s ability or inability to write effective objectives is usually a symptom of another problem.
+Why do many of those in learning and development insist on training people in techniques?
+Is the problem somewhere else?
+E.g. lack of clear goals, understanding of the process, the wrong person without the skills, attitude?